derekkraan/horde/guides/eventual_consistency.md

 end
 ```

-Note that, unless your process has `restart: :transient`, it will be restarted by its supervisor.
+Note that, unless your process has `restart: :transient` in its child spec and you have handled the message to shut down the process cleanly, it will be restarted by its supervisor.

 Upon restart, it will try to register itself.
 This will of course fail.
-If using a via tuple, then the following approach will help:
+If using a via tuple, the following approach is necessary.

 ```elixir
 def start_link(arg) do